fallingsprings/couch-add-ons/character-counter/README.md

     { repeatable:'my_repeatable', editable:'my_editable' }

 You can also add a **min** or **max** limit to the counter.
 This won't actually limit the number of characters, but the counter will turn red when it's out of range.
+Use the **enforce_max** parameter to actively limit the number of characters allowed.

     <cms:character_counter>
         { repeatable:'my_repeatable', editable:'my_editable' },
+        { editable:'countdown_style', max:140 },
-        { editable:'twitter_style', max:140 }
+        { editable:'strict_counter', max:140, enforce_max:true }
     </cms:character_counter>

-Notice that two different counters are set in the same tag.
-You can set any number of counters at the same time.
-Don't forget the comma between different counters.
+Notice that multiple counters are set in the same tag.
+You can set any number of counters at the same time. _Don't forget the comma between different counters_.

-By default, the counter becomes a twitter-style countdown counter when a 'max' limit is specified, counting down from the 'max' value.
+By default, the counter becomes a countdown counter when a 'max' limit is specified, counting down from the 'max' value.
 You can change that with the 'type' parameter.

-    { editable:'not_twitter', max:140, type:'up' }
+    { editable:'not_countdown', max:140, type:'up' }

 Additionally, you can choose to show the min and/or max value alongside the counter, or add a label.